ShawSheep/PCBshaw/06-actuators/README.md

 1. Control the lcd screen
    ![picture description](./images/I2c_helloshaw.jpg)

-   We use the example code from Arduino IDE,First we use the code"I2c scanner" to see the address of the lcd
+   We use the example code from Arduino IDE,First we use the code"I2c scanner" to see the address of the lcd.
    ![picture description](./images/I2c_scanner.png)
    We can see the address of the lcd is"0*20",so we change the address.